Portrait-Garrett-Andrew-Chong-2023

 2022 _ Next, The Cultch / Eastside Culture Crawl, Vancouver – Juried

-2021 _ Moving Art, NATURAL ANALOG/UES – Nature of Space, Eastside Culture Crawl Film and Video Series, Vancouver – Juried
+2021 _ Nature of Space, Moving Art-Eastside Culture Crawl, Vancouver – Juried

 2019 _ Children Around the World, McGill University, Art Gallery, Montreal – Juried